8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 Having a framework to shape your narrative will allow you to connect with your prospects on a deeper level.

 However, they’re not a one-time thing.
-You can use different Sales Pitches for the same prospect throughout all stages of the sales process.
+You can use different Sales Pitches for the same prospect throughout all the sales process stages.

 For example, you may raise awareness of your solution by giving a prospect an elevator pitch at a networking conference.